neurobiol/welcome/README.md

 ## FOLLOW MY RESEARCH

+Can life exist "inside" the atom?

+Link to app...

+Poster on Automata

 [GitHub Repository for the Automata project](https://github.com/neurobiol/memory-plastic-automata)

 [YouTube Link for the Presentation](https://youtu.be/9uMr_CT-PEU?si=TmsumZeetKK69-H-)

 The YouTube video will be updated soon with voice over.
+Or, come to my poster to find out more about it.

 You can also find videos of 22 other simulations on the same YouTube channel.
 This includes the four positive-change ones.

-For the Artificial Life class audience, you may ignore the below.
+For the Artificial Life conference audience, you may ignore the below.

-The paper link will be posted here soon.
+The paper is available on Alife2026 website (add link).

 More info about my research: